LenaDias/imgd4000-2025/day_3_blueprints.md

 ![image](https://github.com/user-attachments/assets/25a0e111-6747-469b-909d-99701c73a6d3)

-4. If you save/compile and test your blueprint now, you should see the cube vanish after three seconds while the fire remains.
+4. If you save > compile and test your blueprint now, you should see the cube vanish after three seconds while the fire remains.

 5. Next we'll drag a pin from the control flow output of `Set Visibility` and create a second `Delay` node; set the duration for `2.0` seconds.
 6. Drag a pin from the `Completed` control flow output and choose the `Destroy Actor` node.